CybraneX-team/Demonstrating-PCA/README.md

 Categorical Columns: Identifies columns with object or category data types.
 Encoding:

+a.
 OneHotEncoder: Used if all categorical columns have fewer than 10 unique values.
+b.
 LeaveOneOutEncoder: Used if all categorical columns have between 10 and 100 unique values.
+c.
 CatBoostEncoder: Used if any categorical column has more than 100 unique values.

 Handling Encoded Data: